 An 'I Wonder' Autumn Summary

 We have been learning and singing nursery rhymes and Christmas songs together during Music and have enjoyed performing our children's first nativity 'We're Going On A Baby Hunt'.
-Our fine and gross motor work has focused upon introducing our Fundamental Skills programme.
+Our gross motor work has focused upon introducing our Fundamental Skills programme in Physical Education.
 We have been striking and fielding with a large ball and during gymnastics we have been practising squats and the 'sit to stand' technique.

-We have developing our fine motor skills in many different ways and areas this term and have been finger drawing and using early painting tools on the IPads as our introduction to Computing work.
+We have developing our fine motor skills in many different ways and areas this term and we have been finger drawing and using early painting tools on the IPads as our introduction to Computing work.
 During our first PSHE & Relationships work, we have obviously taking a major focus upon how meet new people and make new friends by participating, talking and sharing.
-We have also looked at how we can become more confident at working on our own and what makes each of us special.
+We have also looked at how we can become more confident at working on our own and what makes each of us, and our families, special.